jalagar/animated-art-engine/README.md

 Install [gifski](https://gif.ski/).
 I recommend using brew `brew install gifski` (this is also in the first time setup).
 If you don't have brew you can install it using [brew](https://brew.sh/).
 You can also take a look at their docs to install it without brew, [gifski Github](https://github.com/ImageOptim/gifski).

+If you plan on developing on this repository, run `pre-commit` to install pre-commit hooks.

 ### Installation

 - Download this repo and extract all the files.